root-project/root/docbook/users-guide/Graphics.md

 The X3D and GL viewers are created as external windows, associated with a pad, and displaying the same content as it.
-Only these external viewers are detailed here – for Pad (**`TPad`**, **`TView`** classes) you should refer to “Graphical Containers: Canvas and Pad” and the class definitions.
+Only these external viewers are detailed here – for Pad (**`TPad`**, **`TView`** classes) you should refer to "Graphical Containers: Canvas and Pad" and the class definitions.

-All viewers use a common architecture to publish 3D objects to the viewer - described in “Common 3D Viewer Architecture” below.
-In most cases, you will **not** need to use this, working instead with a package, such as the “The Geometry Package”, which provides comprehensive, high level functionality to create and place objects into complex 3D scenes, and uses the viewer architecture internally to show the result in your chosen viewer.
+All viewers use a common architecture to publish 3D objects to the viewer - described in "Common 3D Viewer Architecture" below.
+In most cases, you will **not** need to use this, working instead with a package, such as the "The Geometry Package", which provides comprehensive, high level functionality to create and place objects into complex 3D scenes, and uses the viewer architecture internally to show the result in your chosen viewer.